daniarmas/homelab-provisioning/README.md

 # homelab-provisioning
-Infrastructure-as-Code to provision VMs for my homelab using Terraform and Proxmox.
+Infrastructure-as-Code to provision and configure VMs for my homelab using Terraform, Ansible and Proxmox.

 ## Overview
 This project automates the provisioning of virtual machines for a [Kubernetes](https://kubernetes.io/) cluster on Proxmox using [Terraform](https://www.terraform.io/) and the [Telmate Proxmox provider](https://registry.terraform.io/providers/Telmate/proxmox/latest) Proxmox provider.
 The codebase follows a modular structure, separating environment-specific configuration from reusable VM provisioning logic for better maintainability and scalability.